usc-isi-i2/datamart-api/README.md

 Change to the `docker` directory and build the docker container.

+    cd docker
     docker-compose build

 This will build the backend container.
 It may take a while the first time you do it, as there are *a lot* of Python packages that need to be installed.
 Every time you change the source you should build the container again.
 Subsequent building runs will be faster.

 ## Running the System

-Change to the `docker` directory and run
+From the `docker` directory and run

-    docker-compose up
+    docker-compose up -d

 The docker compose yaml file, `docker-compose.yml`, uses docker compose version 3.7.